saybuser/FD-SAT-Plan/README.md

 ## Verification Task

-Similar to [8], FD-SAT-Plan can also be used to verify different properties of BNNs by setting horizon -h to 1.
+FD-SAT-Plan can also be used to verify different properties of BNNs by setting horizon -h to 1.

 ## References
 [1] Buser Say, Scott Sanner.
 [Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models](./bnn-planning-factored.pdf).
 In 27th IJCAI-ECAI, 2018.